y-arjun-y/arjunyadav/blog-posts/results-from-dalle2-part-2.md

 meta_image: https://www.arjunyadav.net/dalle-2-astronaut-crying.png
 ---

+<small>Note: This post is a replacement post for October 2022.</small>

 A continuation of [one of my previous blog post](https://www.arjunyadav.net/blog/results-from-dalle-2-part-1), here are some more interesting results from DALL·E 2!

 ### Prompt: An oil pastel of a fish drinking soda through a straw while underwater